Charlane Oliver

-Charlane Oliver (born October 26) is a nonprofit executive and politician from Tennessee.
-A member of the Democratic Party, she has represented District 19 in the Tennessee Senate since 2023.
+Charlane Oliver (born October 26, 1982) is a nonprofit executive and politician from Tennessee.
+A member of the Democratic Party, she has represented the 19th district in the Tennessee Senate since 2023.

-Life and career
+Early life and career

-Oliver is from Little Rock, Arkansas.
-She received a B.S. from Vanderbilt University in 2005 and an M.P.A. from the University of Tennessee, Knoxville in 2008.
-After graduating from college, Oliver worked for the state of Tennessee, Meharry Medical Center in Nashville, the Knoxville Urban League, the Williamson County Chamber of Commerce, and U.S. Representative Jim Cooper.
+Charlane Oliver was born on October 26, 1982, to parents Monroe and Melvia Relford.
+Her father was a veteran of the United States Air Force, and her mother was a public school teacher.
+Oliver grew up in Little Rock, Arkansas.
+In 2005, she graduated from Vanderbilt University with a BS in human and organizational development and a minor in corporate strategy; three years later, she graduated from the University of Tennessee with an MPA.
+After graduation, Oliver worked for the state of Tennessee, Meharry Medical Center in Nashville, the Knoxville Urban League, the Williamson County Chamber of Commerce, and U.S. Representative Jim Cooper.

-In 2016, Oliver co-founded the Equity Alliance, an organization dedicated to educating black voters.
+In 2016, Oliver co-founded the Equity Alliance, an organization dedicated to educating Black voters.